Retention Process

 The following section describes the retention policy per PV.
 Let's discuss the retention policy in following scenarios.

-Let's assume that the number of snapshots to retain is three (3) and the backup policy is set to "forever incremental".
+Let's assume that the number of Backups to retain is three (3) and the backup policy is set to "forever incremental".
 Four days backup looks as follows:

 Day 1: